Aluerie/AluBot/README.md

 test_list = [  # for test bot
     'embedmaker',  # just some cogs to test
     'fun',
-    'error',  # error handler from there is handy 'meta',  # it has $help so you can look how your new commands looks here ]
+    'error',  # global error handlers from there are handy 'meta',  # it has /$help, /$setup, so you can look how your new commands looks here ]
 ```
 ### 🤗Thanks